grafana/grafana/docs/sources/auth/auth-proxy.md

 ## Full walkthrough using Docker.

-For this example, we use the official Grafana docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)
+For this example, we use the official Grafana Docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/).

 - Create a file `grafana.ini` with the following contents